duffney/duffney.io/content/posts/the-digital-declutter.md

 I've mentioned my wife, Natalie a few times in this post.
 She's been a critical piece of the digital declutter.
 I needed someone to be my observer in a sense.
 I wanted to get accurate feedback on what changes happened to my behavior.
 She's also my partner in life and the most qualified person to give me this feedback.
 Hearing such positive things from her made me realize the true impact the experiment had on me.
 I recommend finding someone close to you, to be this for you as you go on your journey through the digital declutter.

 _Tip: Buy or pick up that book you've been wanting to read._

-To learn more about Digital Minimalism, check out [Digital Minimalism: Habits & Tips to Declutter Your Devices](https://business-essay.com/blog/digital-minimalism-habits-tips-to-declutter-your-devices-infographic/).

 <br>